rwensel/mediaserverFullStack/README.md

 4. `website`: a custom application container that serves a website.
 5. `portainer`: a container management platform that provides an easy-to-use web interface for managing Docker containers, images, and networks.
 6. `plex`: a media server that organizes and streams media content such as movies and TV shows.
-7. `ombi`: a request management platform for media servers.
+7. `ombi`: a request management platform for media servers
-8. `nzbget`: a Usenet download client.
+8. `nzbget`: a download client.
 9. `sonarr`: a TV show management platform for media servers.
 10. `radarr`: a movie management platform for media servers.
 11. `lidarr`: a music management platform for media servers.